 Only then does it sink in that the reward for all her hard work isn’t coming.
 Melia suddenly understands that the very habits that made her a high achiever in school—perfectionism, people pleasing, and working herself into the ground—have turned her into an unhappy, unhealthy adult.
 She desperately wants to change, but after so many years of doing what’s expected of her, she hardly remembers any other way to be.

-I wish I could do school over again, she thought.
-I’d follow my heart and not just the teacher’s instructions.
-I’d spend as much time with my friends as I did studying.
-I wouldn’t take it all so seriously.
+I wish I could do school over again, she thinks.
+I’d follow my interests and not just the teacher’s instructions.
+I wouldn’t let my grades define my self-worth.
 And maybe I’d end up a happier person.